America's Got Talent season 17: Season overview

-Judge Simon Cowell and host Terry Crews featured their favorite Golden Buzzer recipients from the previous seasons in a special retrospective episode on July 5.
+Judge Simon Cowell and host Terry Crews named their favorite Golden Buzzer recipients from the previous seasons in a special retrospective episode on July 5.
 Singer Nightbirde from season sixteen was ranked as the number one Golden Buzzer in AGT history.
 Inspired by Nightbirde, who died from cancer in February 2022, Lebanese dance group Mayyas previously honored her during an audition episode on June 21.
 They received a Golden Buzzer from judge Sofía Vergara.

 For the second time in AGT history (the first in season sixteen), a group Golden Buzzer was given by all the judges and host on the July 19 episode, to country trio Chapel Hart for their original song "You Can Have Him Jolene".

 Unlike previous seasons of AGT, the live show format was changed to accommodate the top 55 acts, which were divided into five qualifying rounds of eleven acts (two acts from each qualifying round plus a wildcard advanced to the finals), instead of the usual quarter-final and semi-final rounds.
 In the judge deliberations portion of the episode aired on August 2, the judges selected 54 of the top 55 spots.
 Following this episode, a public vote was opened to allow viewers to vote the last act into the live shows.
 Danger act Auzzy Blood, singers Ben Waites and Debbii Dawson, and comedian Jordan Conley were all in contention for the final spot in the top 55.
 During the August 9 live show, it was announced that Conley had won the America's Wildcard vote.

 During the final qualifying round results show on September 7, an Instant Save vote was held for viewers to send a final wildcard into the finals.
 The four acts included in this vote were acts that were eliminated in the live shows, with each act selected by one of the judges; Mandel selected Don McMillan, Klum selected Lily Meola, Vergara selected Celia Muñoz, and Cowell selected Players Choir.
 Celia Muñoz ultimately won the public vote, taking the last spot in the season's finals.